abbottwhitley/autonomous_vehicle_design/Module_1/README.md

-# Module 1 - Serial Communication Between Arduino and Another Computer
+# Module 1 - Serial Communication: Arduino and pySerial

-A robot typically requires data transfer between its computer systems.
-In our case, the system will consist of an Arduino microcontroller and one other computer.
-The Arduino and computer are physically connected by a universal serial bus (USB) cable.
-Data may be serially transferred through the cable, allowing a robot's computer system to exchange sensor state information and control commands with the Arduino.
+A robot typically contains multiple computational units that exchange state information and control commands.
+There are many different communication protocols for exchanging data between computer systems.
+This module focuses on serial communication between an Arduino microcontroller and a general-purpose computer.
+Data is physically transferred via a universal serial bus (USB) cable.

 ![Arduino Laptop USB](./images/serialdata.gif "Arduino USB connection to Laptop")